hunterirving/matryoshka/readme.md

 ### task management
 - `Enter` add a new task below the current selection
 - `Arrow Down` (on last subtask) add a new task at the bottom of the list
-- `Backspace` (on empty task): delete the current task (including any subtasks)
+- `Backspace` (when selected task's text is empty) delete the current task (including any subtasks)
 - `Shift + Enter` toggle task completion status (status changes cascade to subtasks)
 - `Shift + Arrow Up/Down` reposition the selected task within its current level

 ### text editing
 - standard text editing controls apply when a task's text area is focused
-- `Command/Ctrl + C`  copy the entire text of the currently selected task
+- `Command/Ctrl + C`  copy the selected task's text
-- `Command/Ctrl + V` paste text content from the clipboard into the current task
+- `Command/Ctrl + V` paste text content from the clipboard

 ## data persistence
 your task tree is automatically saved to your browser's local storage. this ensures your tasks will persist even if you close the browser or refresh the page. note that clearing your browser data may erase your saved tasks.